 TFEL

-package (27/11/2018)One easy way to install TFEL
+is available as a spack package (27/11/2018)One easy way to install TFEL under LiNuX

-is to use the spack
+and MacOs is to use the spack package

 manager.

-package manager is fully described here: https://spack.readthedocs.io/en/latest/index.html
+The spack package manager is fully described here: https://spack.readthedocs.io/en/latest/index.html

 The following instructions will build the latest development versions: